Browse by Medical Category

 Northeast ALS Consortium (NEALS)

 The NCRI serves as a Coordinating Center for the Northeast ALS Consortium (NEALS), a non-profit, research consortium committed to the cooperative implementation, timely completion, analysis, and reporting of clinical trials and other research studies aimed at improving patient care and understanding of the disease process of Amyotrophic Lateral Sclerosis (ALS).
-Together, the two entities have supported/conducted 19 clinical research studies in ALS.
+Together with the Barrow Neurological Institute, the two entities have supported 39 clinical research studies in ALS.

-Dr. Merit Cudkowicz co-founded and co-directs the NEALS Consortium.
-The NEALS Consortium was formed with the goal of bringing together leading ALS scientists and clinicians caring for ALS patients, to offer advice on the selection of the best therapies and direction of ALS research.
-Today there are 103 medical sites and more than 400 members across North America.
+Co-founded by Dr. Merit Cudkowicz , the NEALS Consortium was formed with the goal of bringing together leading ALS scientists and clinicians caring for ALS patients, to offer advice on the selection of the best therapies and direction of ALS research.
+Today there are over 115 membership sites dedicated to ALS research across North America, Israel, Australia, and Ireland.

 Network for Excellence in Neuroscience Clinical Trials (NeuroNEXT)The NCRI serves as the Clinical Coordinating Center for the Network for Excellence in Neuroscience Clinical Trials (NeuroNEXT), an National Institute of Neurological Disorders and Stroke (NINDS) initiative which provides a robust, standardized, and accessible infrastructure to facilitate rapid development and implementation of protocols in neurological disorders affecting adult and/or pediatric populations.
 Today there are 25 sites nationally.